 Sciatica is a pesky back condition, the definition of which encompasses any pain that goes through the sciatic nerve.
 The sciatic nerve is located in the lower spine and travels through the pelvis and down each leg (Mayoclinic link).
 Sciatic pain can even, in some cases, travel to your feet.
 So, naturally, sciatica affects many parts of your body if you are dealing with this condition.

 This pain often becomes aggravated when a nerve gets moved into an improper spot between your muscles.
 This means that both the pain and severity vary per person.

 When dealing with this condition, it is important to know when to listen to your body, as pain can be onset at any time.
 If you have sciatica you may deal with moments of frustration, and many patients feel that they are restricted in their physical exercise due to the condition.

-Knowing that, the question may come up: can you ride an e-Bike when dealing with sciatica?
+Knowing that, the question may come up: can you ride an e-bike when dealing with sciatica?
 The answer is multilayered, with various factors coming into play such as the severity of your condition and the type of e-Bike you are using.
-The simple answer, however, is yes: e-Biking is one of the top forms of exercise for people dealing with back pain and sciatica.
+The simple answer, however, is yes: riding an e-bike is one of the top forms of exercise for people dealing with back pain and sciatica.

-Take it easy – but not too easy
+Take e-bike riding easy – but not too easy

 Before you start to e-Bike, remember that you should not be pushing yourself too hard.
 Sciatica, and the pain associated with it, varies from mild to severe, so remember that it’s entirely dependent on a case-by-case basis.